 Srinagar – Leh (Day 1)

-This option of completing the journey of Srinagar – Leh in single day is mostly common among local people or people who are in high rush and is least recommended if you want to enjoy your travel.
+This option of completing the journey of Srinagar – Leh in a single day is most common among local people or people who are in a high rush and is least recommended if you want to enjoy your travel.
 Shared taxis are the preferred way to avail this option.
-Although, it could be the cheapest or time saving for you but this back braking, cannon ball run of 15-16 Hrs with least stoppages does put a heavy toll on the body as well as the mind of an average traveler.
+Although it could be the cheapest or time saving for you, this back-breaking, cannonball run of 15-16 Hrs with least stoppages does put a heavy toll on the body as well as the mind of an average traveler.
 This long journey is extremely tiring and by traversing through the varied amount of altitudes in a single day, you are definitely running a risk of acute mountain sickness (AMS) or some severe headaches and for initial days spent in Leh.
-Of course, this is true incase you have not stayed overnight in Gulmarg or Pahalgam or Sonamarg on previous nights of your tour.
-Doing in a single day, may certainly kill the joy of the journey.
+Of course, this is true in case you have not stayed overnight in Gulmarg or Pahalgam or Sonamarg on previous nights of your tour.
+Undertaking this journey in a single day may certainly kill the joy of the journey.

 Three Day Journey on Srinagar – Leh Highway